Four leadership skills every fast-growing entrepreneur needs

 That’s a big responsibility, especially when other people’s livelihoods are dependent on the survival of your company.

-As your team grows or your life circumstances change (e.g., you have children), your risk-taking ability becomes more limited.
+As your team grows or your life circumstances change (for example, you have children), your risk-taking ability becomes more limited.

 Risk assessment requires you to recognise both long-term and short-term gain as well as the consequences of failure.